jjnanthakumar/python-twitter-bot/README.md

 Python bots with self explanatory names

 # Important Variables
-Secret variables can be set in the variables.sh script The script sets the consumer key, private key, and other twitter Oauth variables as global variables in the environment.
+Secret variables can be set in the .env file
+The script sets the consumer key, private key, and other twitter Oauth variables as global variables in the environment.
 These must be placed to connect to twitter account and run the scripts.

+# NOTE: .env file has secrets that should not be saved in git

 # python-twitter-bot
 Python Twitter Bot to like, follow, and retweet user intearctions